 - To book, check prices or availability for Asia Hotel Bangkok

 Cheap, bright and impeccably clean, D-Well Hostel is a great choice for solo females and those traveling solo to Thailand.
 There are large lockers to store your bags, air-conditioning within the rooms, and also an ATM onsite.
 Breakfast is included but there’s a cafe next door too if you get peckish later.
-Choose from a 4 or 6 bed mixed dorm, a 6 bed female-only dorm.
+Choose from a 4 or 6-bed mixed dorm, or a 6-bed female-only dorm.

-“The people are super nice, the prices are good and there's female only dorms etc. They were also very happy to help me book in for different activities.
-It's clean and modern and 10/10 would recommend!
-It's one of the best hostels for solo travellers Thailand” – Kelsey Nineham, a 19 year old solo traveller from South Africa.
+“The people are super nice, the prices are good and there are female only dorms etc. They were also very happy to help me book different activities.
+It's clean and modern and 10/10 would recommend it!
+It's one of the best hostels for solo travellers Thailand” – Kelsey Nineham, a 19-year-old solo traveller from South Africa.

 - To book, check prices or availability for D-Well Hostel